 - the use of overtime

 - minimum plan utilization in kg or carcass

 If not then the Operational Team would look at amending and adjusting these business constraints.
 Once this is done the model is tested again against the defined demand and the subsequent profit impacts.

 Where supply is a constraint for meeting sales and profit targets, then the Sourcing Team can action this.
 In the perfect world, all the contracts with prices can be defined, so when testing the model these contracts are considered.
 This would include main supply, as well as possible supplementary supply utilization if that would be applicable.
 If the target is not met, the Sourcing Team may need to review their contracts and alternate supply procurement or look at buying supplements if applicable.
 In this scenario, the change of the sourcing parameters will be updated in the model.
 Once it is in place, the model will be tested once again using the defined demand, and alternate scenarios can be tested for their business impact and profitability.

 The key point is that in the IBP scenario everyone operates off one model, one set of data, one ultimate goal – maximizing profits.
 The model is holistic (sales, processing, sourcing and finance) and it is fully integrated.
 Any change made to any part of the supply chain will be considered from all aspects.

 The ability to address issues in a timely fashion enables the supply chain teams to operate in an efficient way instead of operating in a mode of constant fire fighting.

-IBP will enable businesses in the food processing industry to balance the carcass to maximise the profit and the key components, while simultaneously managing (and possibly supplementing) sourcing, and keeping the pricing , promotions and product mix at an optimum.
+IBP will enable businesses in the food processing industry to balance the carcass to maximize the profit and the key components, while simultaneously managing (and possibly supplementing) sourcing, and keeping the pricing, promotions and product mix at an optimum.